-Recycling of Recyclable Scrap Material currently meets around 30% of global demand for Aluminium.
-Although the Aluminium material flow is circular in nature, from a Chain of Custody point of view, the point of origin for Recyclable Scrap Material is considered to be the point at which it is generated at a product's End-of-Life (Post-Consumer) or is diverted from the waste stream from a manufacturing process or similar (Pre-Consumer and Aluminium recovered from Dross or other aluminium containing wastes).
+From a Chain of Custody point of view, the point of origin for Recyclable Scrap Material is considered to be the point at which it is generated at a product's End-of-Life (Post-Consumer) or is diverted from the Waste stream from a manufacturing process or similar (Pre-Consumer and Aluminium recovered from Dross or other Aluminium containing Wastes).

-The ASI CoC Standard identifies Entities transforming Recyclable Scrap Material as Aluminium Re-melters/Refiners.
-These Entities are best placed to exert Due Diligence towards their suppliers to identify and manage any supply chain risks associated with Recyclable Scrap Material, an approach that is widely used in Audit and Certification programs in the metals sector.
-Aluminium Re-melters and/or Refiners may be dedicated Facilities for Recycled Aluminium production or may be part of a broader set of processes for metal scrap recycling.
+The ASI CoC Standard identifies Entities transforming Recyclable Scrap Material as Aluminium remelters/refiners.
+These Entities are required to exert Due Diligence, as outlined in Section 7, towards all their suppliers to identify and manage any supply chain risks associated with Recyclable Scrap Material, an approach that is widely used in Audit and Certification programs in the metals sector.
+Aluminium re-melters and/or refiners may be dedicated Facilities for Recycled Aluminium production or may be part of a broader set of processes for metal scrap recycling.